hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Date handling as been partly simplified and also now based on python datetime.

 Add string based duration notation of ?W/?M/?Y

+crazy module added, but not imported by default.